singsingsing3/SamuraiSword.pygame/README.md

 - At level 3, you take 5 damage even if you block.

-- Stamina does not recover even after leveling.
+- Your HP does not recover even after leveling.
 Please play carefully.

 ### Dot Description
 - Appearance of red dot (enemy weakness): Draw the red dot with the mouse to attack.